Note: The `´ offers a very compressed textual and tabular

-Absolute (A) is the core of a person's identity.
+Absolute (A) also determines the identity of a person.
 (This

 In principle, the Absolute is a metaphysical or spiritual category, which means that we can only describe it in words or portray it by using analogies or metaphors, etc. In this sense, it is unspeakable, elusive.
 It is a priori, a basic assumption.
 The Absolute is only defined by itself.
 It is self-explanatory.
 18] Different rules and characteristics apply to the sphere of the Absolute than to the sphere of the Relative.
 (This statement will prove particularly relevant when examining the effects of inversions and the genesis of illnesses, as will be explained in the following chapters.)
 An investigation of the causes of mental disorders is ultimately (!) a quest for the Absolute.